Fuco1/smartparens/README.md

 * `sp-previous-sexp` - Jump to the *end* of the previous balanced expression.
 If there is no previous expression on the current level, jupm one level up, effectively doing `sp-up-sexp`.
 * `sp-kill-sexp` - Kill the next balanced expression.
 If point is inside one and there's no following expression, kill the enclosing expression instead.
 * `sp-backward-kill-sexp` - Kill the previous balanced expression.
+* `sp-unwrap-sexp` - Remove the wrapping pair from the following expression.
+Following expression is one returned by `sp-forward-sexp`.
+* `sp-backward-unwrap-sexp` - Remove the wrapping pair from the previous expression.
+Previous expression is one returned by `sp-backward-sexp`.

 Show smartparens mode
 ==========